-We share your personal data within our group of companies which involves transferring your data outside the UK.
+We share your personal data within our group of companies which involves transferring your data outside Australia.

-We are subject to the provisions of the UK General Data Protection Regulations that protect your personal data.
-Where we transfer your data to third parties outside of the UK, we will ensure that certain safeguards are in place to ensure a similar degree of security for your personal data.
+Where we transfer your data to third parties outside of Australia, we will ensure that certain safeguards are in place to ensure a similar degree of security for your personal data.
 As such:

 If none of the above safeguards is available, we may request your explicit consent to the specific transfer.
 You will have the right to withdraw this consent at any time.

 We have put in place security measures to prevent your personal data from being accidentally lost, used, altered, disclosed, or accessed without authorisation.
 We also allow access to your personal data only to those employees and partners who have a business need to know such data.
 They will only process your personal data on our instructions and they must keep it confidential.

 We have procedures in place to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach if we are legally required to.

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.